 For medium to large e-commerce brands and wholesalers, inventory planning comes with additional complexity.
 You may be operating across multiple online sales channels as well as physical stores in various locations.
 You may have a large database of customers or be looking to scale up operations in the near future.
 Plus, sudden market shifts can add an extra layer of complexity to your inventory planning.

 Whatever your growing business looks like right now, pinning down a successful inventory plan and management strategy is essential for your future security and success.

-Efficient inventory planning offers a fast route to reduced costs tied up in dead inventory, optimized product mix, happier customers, and increased revenue and profit.
+Efficient inventory planning and assortment planning offers a fast route to reduced costs tied up in dead inventory, optimized product mix, happier customers, and increased revenue and profit.

 But despite the business-critical importance of proper inventory planning, all too many businesses today are not doing everything in their power to plan appropriately.